 Welcome to the town page for Tenterden.
 Explore your town map to discover people who lived in your town during the First World War.

-The Kent and Sussex railway came to Tenterden in 1842 bringing access to goods made in London and for goods to be sent to the capital and the town was the market town for the surrounding areas.
+The Kent and East Sussex Railway (known as the Rother Valley Railway when founded) first came to Tenterden in 1903, bringing access to goods made in London and for goods to be sent to the capital and the town was the market town for the surrounding areas.

 In the First World War there was a 20 bed hospital at Clifton House which was run by Kent VAD (Voluntary Aid Detachment) 20.
 A number of local women and men assisted at the hospital throughout the First World War from the hospital’s mobilisation in October 1914 to take in wounded Belgian soldiers until it closed in 1919.The operation of Clifton House was supported by local fund raising and donations.

 During the First World War St Mildred’s Church Hall in Church Road was used as the drill hall for the Royal East Kent Mounted Rifles (D Squadron) and 4th Battalion, East Kent Regiment (G Company).The hall was where local men could enlist.
 However local men served in numerous regiments and were represented in all the services.

 In 1916 local people would have gone to see the Battle of the Somme film at the Cinema Palace which was on Oaks Road.